bunnybooboo/london-privacy-lab/yubikey-arch-linux.md

 7. Open the 'Yubikey Personalization Tool'
 8. Insert your Yubikey
 9. You should see in the top right text change from `No Yubikey inserted` to `Yubikey is inserted`
+10. Your Yubikey has 2 slots for data.
+Mine came with just 1 installed
+11. In the menu select `Yubico OTP` to edit the One Time Password preferences
+12. Select `Quick`
+13. Select `Configure Slot 1` [The OTP **must** be in slot 1]
+14. Select `Regenerate` [to create new OTP parameters]
+15. Select `Write Configuration`
+16. You will be given the option to backup these changes to a CSV file [we'll lock this with a secure password later]
-10. typing the rest out right now..
+17. typing the rest out right now..
 21:48 UTC